-Chapter 1 - Assured tenancies (2) But if the person is continuing to engage in the conduct on that day, and the conduct continues beyond the end of that day, the notice of intent may be given at any time when the conduct is continuing, or within the period of 6 months beginning with the last day on which the conduct occurs.
-The notice of intent must set out the date on which the notice of intent is given, the amount of the proposed financial penalty, the reasons for proposing to impose the financial penalty, 10 and information about the right to make representations under (d) paragraph 4.
-Right to make representations (1) A person who is given a notice of intent may make written 15 representations to the local housing authority about the proposal to impose a financial penalty.
-(2) Any representations must be made within the period of 28 days beginning with the day after that on which the notice was given ("the period for representations").
-20 Final notice After the end of the period for representations the local housing authority mustdecide whether to impose a financial penalty on the person, (a) 25 if it decides to impose a financial penalty, decide the amount of the penalty.
-If the authority decides to impose a financial penalty on the person, it must give the person a notice (a "final notice") imposing that penalty.
-30 The final notice must require the penalty to be paid within the period of 28 days beginning with the day after that on which the notice was given.
-The final notice must set out the date on which the final notice is given, 35 (b) the amount of the financial penalty, the reasons for imposing the penalty, (c)

-information about how to pay the penalty, the period for payment of the penalty, the consequences of failure to comply with the notice.
+- (a) at any time when the conduct is continuing, or - (b) within the period of 6 months beginning with the last day on which the conduct occurs. - 3 The notice of intent must set out - (a) the date on which the notice of intent is given, - (b) the amount of the proposed financial penalty, - (c) the reasons for proposing to impose the financial penalty, 10 and - (d) information about the right to make representations under paragraph 4.

+- 4 (1) A person who is given a notice of intent may make written 15 representations to the local housing authority about the proposal to impose a financial penalty. - (2) Any representations must be made within the period of 28 days beginning with the day after that on which the notice was given ("the period for representations").

+- 5 After the end of the period for representations the local housing authority must - (a) decide whether to impose a financial penalty on the person, and - (b) if it decides to impose a financial penalty, decide the amount of the penalty. - 6 If the authority decides to impose a financial penalty on the person, it must give the person a notice (a "final notice") imposing that penalty. - 7 The final notice must require the penalty to be paid within the period of 28 days beginning with the day after that on which the notice was given. - 8 The final notice must set out - (a) the date on which the final notice is given, - (b) the amount of the financial penalty, - (c) the reasons for imposing the penalty, - (d) information about how to pay the penalty, - (e) the period for payment of the penalty, - (f) information about rights of appeal, and - (g) the consequences of failure to comply with the notice.